- A & E

 According to Nowell, gas prices will continue to fluctuate.

 “As the world comes out of recession and economic growth increases, oil prices will rise and gas costs will increase,” he said.
 “But one thing that people commonly say about gas prices is that they buy the same amount of gas when the price changes, but that’s just not true.
-Numerous studies show in the long run if the price of gas goes up, by say 10%, consumption will go down by 6 percent. . . .”
+Numerous studies show, in the long run, if the price of gas goes up by, say, 10 percent, consumption will go down by 6 percent. . . .”

-To limit her gas consumption, Jensen said that she is thinking about applying to the WSU nursing program offered at the Davis Applied Technology College in Kaysville, or even transferring schools.
+To limit her gas consumption, Jensen said, she is thinking about applying to the WSU nursing program offered at the Davis Applied Technology College in Kaysville, or even transferring schools.